fboender/scriptform/doc/MANUAL.md

 ## <a name="script_executing">Script execution</a>

-When the user submits the form, scriptform will validate the provided values.
+When the user submits the form, Scriptform will validate the provided values.
 If they check out, the specified script for the form will be executed.

 A script can be any kind of executable, written in any kind of language, including scripting languages.
 As long as it is executable, can read the environment and output things to stdout it is usable.
-Scippts written in scripting languages should include the shebang line that indicates which interpreter it should use:
+Scripts written in scripting languages should include the shebang line that indicates which interpreter it should use: